X chromosome: Function

 Genetic disorders that are due to mutations in genes on the X chromosome are described as X linked.
 If the X chromosome has a genetic disease gene, it always causes illness in male patients, since men have only one X chromosome and therefore only one copy of each gene.
-Females, instead, may stay healthy and only be carrier of genetic illness, since they have another X chromosome and possibility to have healthy gene copy.
-For example, hemophilia and red-green colorblindness run in family this way.
+Females, instead, require both X chromosomes to have the illness, and as a result could potentially only be a carrier of genetic illness, since their second X chromosome overrides the first.
+For example, hemophilia A and B and congenital red–green color blindness run in families this way.

 The X chromosome carries hundreds of genes but few, if any, of these have anything to do directly with sex determination.
 Early in embryonic development in females, one of the two X chromosomes is permanently inactivated in nearly all somatic cells (cells other than egg and sperm cells).
 This phenomenon is called X-inactivation or Lyonization, and creates a Barr body.
 If X-inactivation in the somatic cell meant a complete de-functionalizing of one of the X-chromosomes, it would ensure that females, like males, had only one functional copy of the X chromosome in each somatic cell.
 This was previously assumed to be the case.
 However, recent research suggests that the Barr body may be more biologically active than was previously supposed.

 The partial inactivation of the X-chromosome is due to repressive heterochromatin that compacts the DNA and prevents the expression of most genes.
 Heterochromatin compaction is regulated by Polycomb Repressive Complex 2 (PRC2).